Azure/AI-in-a-Box/infra/3a-api-management-setup/README.md

 APIs are the foundation of an API Management service instance.
 Each API represents a set of operations available to app developers.
 Each API contains a reference to the backend service that implements the API, and its operations map to backend operations.

 Operations in API Management are highly configurable, with control over URL mapping, query and path parameters, request and response content, and operation response caching.
 You can read additional details on using APIM here From <https://learn.microsoft.com/en-us/azure/api-management/api-management-key-concepts>

 When using Azure OpenAI with API Management, this gives you the most flexibility in terms of both queing prompts (text sent to AOAI) as well as return code/error handling management.
-More in this article a bit later on using APIM with AOAI>
+More later in this repo on using APIM with AOAI.

 ## TPMs and PTUs
+First, let's define TPMs and PTUs.
+As we continue understanding scaling of the Azure OpenAI service, we Azure OpenAI's quota feature enables assignment of rate limits to your deployments, and also used for billing purposes.
-As we continue understanding scaling AOAI, the standard default TPM, Tokens-per-Minutes , Microsoft also recently introduced a new quota management system along with the ability to use reserved capacity, Provisioned Throughput Units (PTU), for AOAI.
+Microsoft also recently introduced a new quota management system along with the ability to use reserved capacity, Provisioned Throughput Units (PTU), for AOAI.
 We will describe both TPMs and PTUs, as this is critical for scaling of services.

 ### TPMs
-Typically, many organizations will test AOIA using the TPM's, or Tokens Per Minute, the standard default AOAI service.
+Typically, many organizations will test or scale Azure OpenAI using TPMs, or Tokens Per Minute, the standard default AOAI service.
 Azure OpenAI's quota feature enables assignment of rate limits to your deployments, up-to a global limit called your “quota.”
-Quota is assigned to your subscription on a per-region, per-model basis in units of Tokens-per-Minute (TPM).
+Quota is assigned to your subscription on a per-region, per-model basis in units of Tokens-per-Minute (TPM), by default.
 When you onboard a subscription to Azure OpenAI, you'll receive default quota for most available models.
 Then, you'll assign TPM to each deployment as it is created, and the available quota for that model will be reduced by that amount.

 From <https://learn.microsoft.com/en-us/azure/ai-services/openai/how-to/quota?tabs=rest>